 Pendleton is a very small town located in the state of South Carolina.
 With a population of 3,152 people and two constituent neighborhoods, Pendleton is the 112th largest community in South Carolina.

-Pendleton is a decidedly white-collar town, with fully 85.33% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Pendleton is a town of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Pendleton who work in teaching (17.82%), office and administrative support (11.04%), and healthcare suport services (10.96%).
+Pendleton is a decidedly white-collar town, with fully 85.40% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Pendleton is a town of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Pendleton who work in office and administrative support (17.81%), teaching (17.05%), and healthcare suport services (11.22%).

-Pendleton is a very ethnically-diverse town.
+Pendleton is an extremely ethnically-diverse town.
 The people who call Pendleton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pendleton residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Pendleton include German, Scots-Irish, English, and European.
+Important ancestries of people in Pendleton include German, English, Scots-Irish, and Italian.

 The most common language spoken in Pendleton is English.
 Other important languages spoken here include Spanish and Chinese.